jarmokivekas/tuamk-thesis/doc/overview.md

 Energy detection is commonly used in research applications to determine the utilization of radio frequencies \cite{subramaniam15}.
-In a simplistic application energy detection can be done by digitizing a span of spectrum using a software defined radio, or a purpose-built spectrum analyzer.
+In a simplistic application, energy detection can be done by digitizing a span of spectrum using a software defined radio, or a purpose-built spectrum analyzer.
 A binary decision about whether a particular frequency is in use is made by comparing the received RF energy on that frequency to a